-This is a quite simple invention that interferes with the expulsion of the air from the roosters’ air sacs and diminishes the sound of the crow.
+This simple invention interferes with the expulsion of the air from the roosters’ air sacs and diminishes the sound of the crow.

-It does not restrict his eating, drinking, breathing or vocalizations – just the volume of the crow.
+It does not restrict his eating, drinking, breathing, or vocalizations – just the volume of the crow.

 Some inventive souls have made their own versions for around $7.00 from a strip of Velcro.

 Coop and Insulation

 Just a few feet of space can make a big difference in noise volume.

 The best place to plant trees or shrubs would be on the border of the land – away from the coop.

 You can also shutter the coop windows at night to prevent the rooster from seeing the daylight.

-Caponizing is the removal of the male testes which will stop him from fertilizing the ladies and may calm him down, but it will not stop him crowing.
+Caponizing is the removal of the male testes, which will stop him from fertilizing the ladies and may calm him down, but it will not stop him from crowing.

-Some folks do castrate their own roosters (without anesthesia), but needless to say this would be painful for the bird.
+Some folks do castrate their own roosters (without anesthesia), but needless to say, this would be painful for the bird.

-Since roosters also crow to make certain demands of their caretakers, you might want to consider uncovering the reason your rooster is crowing, to begin with.
+Since roosters also crow to make specific demands of their caretakers, consider uncovering why your rooster is crowing.

-If this becomes consistent, you may want to take a midnight walk to the coop with your LGD to see what the fuss is about.
+If this becomes consistent, take a midnight walk to the coop with your LGD to see what the fuss is about.